The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Radiative Corrections to superallowed beta decays

 Renormalization analysis shows that the nuclear matrix element of $\mathcal{V}_0^\text{mag}$ depends logarithmically on the ultraviolet (UV) cutoff.
 This signals sensitivity to the UV physics which must be absorbed by an extra ``counterterm'' potential coming from Fig. \ref{fig:potentials}(d1):

 where

-This potential introduces two new low energy constants (LECs) $g_{V1}^{NN}$, $g_{V2}^{NN}$ which values are not fixed by chiral symmetry and must be determined by other means.
-This is very similar to the EFT description of neutrinoless double beta decay~\cite{Cirigliano:2018hja,Cirigliano:2019vdj}.
+This potential introduces two new low-energy constants (LECs) $g_{V1}^{NN}$, $g_{V2}^{NN}$, which values are not fixed by chiral symmetry and must be determined by other means.
+This is very similar to the EFT description of neutrinoless double beta decay~\cite{Cirigliano:2018hja,Cirigliano:2019vdj}, \red{except that the latter arises from the product of two charged weak currents and involves only one unknown LEC.}

 The EFT approach has been adopted to compute $\delta_\text{NS}$ for $^{14}\text{O}\rightarrow{}^{14}\text{N}$~\cite{Cirigliano:2024rfk,Cirigliano:2024msg} and ${}^{10}\text{C}\rightarrow {}^{10}\text{B}$~\cite{King:2025fph} using quantum Monte Carlo, which we will describe in Section~\ref{sec:deltaNSQMC}.
 There is also an ongoing, parallel effort to compute $\delta_\text{NS}$ in superallowed decays of $^{10}$C, $^{14}$O, $^{26}$Al, $^{34}$Cl, $^{38}$K, $^{42}$Sc, $^{46}$V, $^{50}$Mn and $^{54}$Co using coupled cluster method \footnote{Private communication with Samuel Novario.}.
 It is highly desirable to have multiple \textit{ab initio} calculation of the same nuclei in order to better understand the method-dependence of the final result and thus better quantify the theory uncertainties.